 Federal Direct Subsidized loans are awarded based on financial need .
 However, Federal Direct Unsubsidized loans are not based on financial need.

 To receive either type of loan, you must be enrolled in school at least half-time and enrolled at a school that participates in the Federal Direct loan program.
-(Historically, for-profit colleges have been limited in the amount of direct funding they can draw from the federal government.)
 And while subsidized loans are only available to undergraduates, unsubsidized loans are available to undergrads, grad students, and professional degree students.

 Pros and Cons of a Federal Unsubsidized Direct Loan